 The warning label on Truvada and other TDF drugs lists the side effects that can happen to people who take the medication.
 These include lactic acidosis, broken bones and osteoporosis, and kidney failure.
 However, Gilead Sciences, Inc., the company that makes these drugs, has repeatedly been reprimanded for marketing Truvada without mentioning these side effects.
-As a result, hundreds of TDF lawsuits have been filed against Gilead, seeking compensation for:
+As a result, hundreds of Truvada lawsuits have been filed against Gilead, seeking compensation for:

 - Medical expenses,